zincware/MDSuite/README.md

 installation.
 See https://github.com/tensorflow/tensorflow/issues/47303

 NOTE: to install tensorflow with GPU support, use CUDA 10.1 and cuDNN 7.6.5.

+This has been written into the setup.py and so should NOT require any additional work

 ## Documentation
 There is a live version of the documentation hosted [here](https://mdsuite.readthedocs.io/en/latest/).